davidwalter0/go-gpg-tool/README.md

-# quickpgp
+# go-gpg-tool: renamed from quickpgp

-`quickpgp` is a wonderful method of doing common pgp operations in a mere nothingth of a second, without all that tedious mucking about with keyrings.
+`go-gpg-tool` is a wonderful method of doing common pgp operations in a mere nothingth of a second, without all that tedious mucking about with keyrings.

 But It is mainly a demonstraton of using golang's openpgp package.